-Subject Areas, Aspects, General Disclosures and KPIs Description Relevant Chapter or References B. SOCIAL (continued) Operating Practices (c ontinued) Aspect B7: Anti-corrug ption General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
-Anti-corruption (page 31) KPI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the cases.
-Anti-corruption (page 31) KPI B7.2 Description of preventive measures and whistle- blowing procedures, and how they are implemented and monitored.
-Anti-corruption (page 31) KPI B7.3 Description of anti-corruption training provided to directors and staff.
-Anti-corruption (page 31) Community Aspect B8: Communit y Investment General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
-KPI B8.1 Focus areas of contribution (e.g. education, environmental concerns, labour needs, health, culture, sport).
-KPI B8.2 Resources contributed (e.g. money or time) to the Community Investment (page
+Subject Areas, Aspects, General Disclosures and KPIs Description Relevant Chapter or References B. SOCIAL (continued) Operating Practices (continued) Aspect B7: Anti-corrup ption General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
+Anti-corruption (page 32) KPI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the cases.
+Anti-corruption (page 32) KPI B7.2 Description of preventive measures and whistle- blowing procedures, and how they are implemented and monitored.
+Anti-corruption (page 32) KPI B7.3 Description of anti-corruption training provided to directors and staff.
+Anti-corruption (page 32) Community Aspect B8: Community y Investment General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
+Community Investment (page 33) KPI B8.1 Focus areas of contribution (e.g. education, environmental concerns, labour needs, health, culture, sport).
+Community Investment (page 33) KPI B8.2 Resources contributed (e.g. money or time) to the focus area.
+Community Investment (page 33)

-The directors present their annual report and the audited consolidated financial statements for the year ended 31st December, 2021.
+The directors present their annual report and the audited consolidated financial statements for the year ended 31st December, 2022.